pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 *And we can see that it still has the browser-related code.*

 ![](/assets/posts/20251214/02-comparison.jpg)
-*And the code snippets for loading have the same structure but have been updated for newer versions of macOS..*
+*And the code snippets for loading have the same structure but have been updated for newer versions of macOS.*

 #### listing module